AI For Emergency Electrical Calls

 For emergency electrical work, ROI is recovered service calls, after-hours dispatches, panel diagnostics, commercial uptime calls, and property-management relationships protected by a prepared first answer.

-- Monthly partial-power, breaker, panel, tenant, and after-hours calls
+- Monthly emergency electrical, breaker, panel, tenant, and after hours calls

 - Dispatchable or urgent-service share of those calls